Clients

 -

-Updated Working Group Strategy with clear Objectives, Key Results, and milestones that the client and Working Group members can use for guidance and accountability
+Updated Working Group Strategy with clear Objectives, Key Results, and milestones that the client and Working Group members can use for guidance and accountability.

-Create and lead new programming to respond to client and Working Group member feedback, improving member market education, engagement, and policy advocacy
+Create and lead new programming to respond to client and Working Group member feedback, improving member market education, engagement, and policy advocacy.

-Improve CIWF U.S. brand and raise public awareness by building new media, conference, and producer partnerships
+Improve CIWF U.S. brand and raise public awareness by building new media, conference, and producer partnerships.

-Strengthen CIWF’s capacity to support the U.S. Better Chicken Commitment through strategic planning, program design, work stream leadership, partnership building, and corporate partner procurement support
+Strengthen CIWF’s capacity to support the U.S. Better Chicken Commitment through strategic planning, program design, work stream leadership, partnership building, and corporate partner procurement support.

 Client Type

-Impact Investment & Innovation Firm
+Sustainable Investment Firm

 Sector